NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

       the filter will be added to the obtained DEM file name, e.g., ``output-min-DEM.tif`` if ``--filter min`` is used.

+--covariances
+    Write files with names ``{output-prefix}-horizontalCovariance.tif``
+    and ``{output-prefix}-verticalCovariance.tif`` having the gridded
+    covariances produced from bands 5 and 6 of the input point cloud, if this cloud was created with the option ``--compute-point-cloud-covariances``
+    (:numref:`stereo-default-covariance`).
+The same gridding algorithm
+    is used as for creating the DEM.

 --use-surface-sampling
     Use the older algorithm, interpret the point cloud as a surface made up of triangles and sample it (prone to aliasing).